Day 1 - Plenary Sessions

 (Journal of Neuroscience 23 May 2017, 0688-16; DOI: https://doi.org/10.1523/JNEUROSCI.0688-16.2017 )

 Humour and laughter makes us more likeable and trustworthy, fosters creativity, defuses stressful situations, facilitates communication, and can boost a company’s bottom line.
-Studies prove that a sense of humor is essential for business success.
-McClelland Centre for Research and Innovation found that executives considered to be “outstanding” use humor more than twice as often as those considered to be just “average”.
-And a Hodge Cronin and Associates survey of more than 730 CEOs found that 98% of them would rather hire someone with a good sense of humor than someone equally talented but with a more serious demeanor.
+Studies prove that a sense of humour is essential for business success.
+McClelland Centre for Research and Innovation found that executives considered to be “outstanding” use humour more than twice as often as those considered to be just “average”, and a Hodge Cronin and Associates survey of more than 730 CEOs found that 98% of them would rather hire someone with a good sense of humour than someone equally talented but with a more serious demeanour.

 Helping legal professionals diminish job-related stress and improve work-life balance may be an employer's most effective retention strategy, a new survey indicates.